Skip to content

 Diagram showing stakeholders in the payment journey and what is payment tokenization

-Payment tokenization for recurring payments
+Payment tokenization in recurring payments

-Tokens are reusable within certain parameters, making them ideal for businesses where customers purchase repeatedly, have loyalty schemes, subscriptions, or digital wallets.
+Tokens are reusable within certain parameters, making them ideal for businesses where customers purchase repeatedly, have loyalty schemes, subscription payments, or digital wallets.

 Benefits of payment tokenization